MichaelsPlayground/NfcNfcvTagExample/readme.md

 Using **NFC Taginfo** there are 52 blocks of (each) 4 byte so in total the tag has a storage capacity of 208 bytes.
 The blocks are not blocked and writable.

+As the tag is fully readable but write protected I do not provide any module that tries to write to the tag, sorry.

 Icons: https://www.freeiconspng.com/images/nfc-icon